I Spit On Your Grave

 The punishments walk a line between intricately designed Saw-type restraints boasting nasty pay-offs, and the Grand Guignol showmanship of vintage Italian horror movies – the scene with the eyelids, fish-hooks and hungry crows is pure Argento – brutal, fantastic and more than a little convoluted.

-As Jennifer, Sarah Butler delivers a very convincing, committed performance, and she remains credible even when she returns later and starts sassin' it up big style.
+As Jennifer, Sarah Butler delivers a very convincing, committed performance, and she remains credible even when she returns later and starts sassin' it up.
 As her attackers Jeff Branson, Daniel Franzese and Rodney Eastman (Joey from A Nightmare of Elm Street 3 and 4) are suitably menacing and sleazy; all crotch-grabbin’ and phlegm-spittin’ rednecks that can not, and will not, be reasoned with.

 This isn’t a film to pose provocative questions, it merely attempts to uphold the spirit and atmosphere of the original, which is does quite well.
 There is no moral quandary, characters simply get on with dishing out/receiving violence.
 It is nowhere near as polished and slick as many other recent remakes of old exploitation flicks have been.
 It is also unexpectedly, slyly humorous; particularly in the last act.
 Whether or not this is intentional, or even appropriate given the tone of the first two acts, it still works somehow; especially in a film depicting events this grim, a little light relief was mildly welcome.
-Then again there is the argument that with a film such as this, depicting events this grim, there should be no place for humour and that the director has copped-out and gone down the multiplex route.
-The fact is though, the original was a grimy, sleazy exploitation flick deliberately fashioned to draw the grindhouse crowds.
-It is also worth mentioning that, unlike the original film, this film presents Jennifer's revenge as planned, blunt and to the point.
+Then again there is the question that with a film such as this, depicting events this grim, should there be a place for humour?
+The original was a stark, powerful exploitation flick, bereft of humour, deliberately fashioned to draw the grindhouse crowds.
+It is also worth mentioning that, unlike the original film, this film presents Jennifer's revenge as meticulously planned, blunt and to the point.
 She doesn't use her sexuality to lull her attackers before she bumps them off, as in the original, she uses cunning, resourcefulness and doesn't mess around.
-She also ensures that they eventually see it coming and that they know why she is doing what she's doing.
+She also ensures that her attackers see it all coming.

 This remake is a well made, compelling and disturbing film, and one struggles to imagine any other way in which Monroe could have tackled such controversial source material.